SKULSHADY/material-you-utilities/README.md

 Instead of explicitly defining your theme base color, you can instead provide the local path or external URL to an image in this input.
 This image can be hosted on your Home Assistant server in the `config/www` folder or be from an external website ([with CORS approval](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/CORS_enabled_image)).
 A set of up to four possible base colors will be derived from this image from you to choose from and set to the base color field.
 You can choose between the possible options by appending the query string `?i=` to the end of your image path or URL, setting i to a number between 0 and 3 inclusive.

+You can reference files locally hosted in `config/www` using the URL path `/local/{filename}`.
+If you use a subfolder in this folder make sure to include it in the URL path after `/local/`.

 Note that changing image file by itself but not changing the name will not trigger a color theme update.
 A refresh or change in the input helper's value (file name) is required to retrigger this logic.

 #### CSS Path/URL

 You can choose to provide your own CSS styles in a file and then provide the local path or external URL in this input.
 This CSS file can be hosted on your Home Assistant server in the `config/www` folder or be from an external website.
 This is useful for applying more in depth custom themes created using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/), or if you just want to override certain theme custom attributes.
 For maximum coverage use the selector `:host, html, body` for maximum effectiveness across Home Assistant, iframes, and configuration panel settings cards.

+You can reference files locally hosted in `config/www` using the URL path `/local/{filename}`.
+If you use a subfolder in this folder make sure to include it in the URL path after `/local/`.

 Similar to base color from source image, changing the CSS file contents is not enough to trigger an update.
 You must refresh the page or input helper's value (file name).